Gabaldonlab/jloh/docs/EXTRACT.md

 Everything that did not include sufficient heterozygous SNPs is then screened as a potential LOH block.
 Blocks shorter than `--min-length` are filtered out at this point.
 The remaining ones are screened against the initial heterozygous regions, trimming any overlapping region.

-If running in `--assign-blocks` mode, clusters of **homozygous** SNPs are extracted the same way as for clusters of heterozygous SNPs.
+If running in `--assign-blocks` or `--one-parent` modes, clusters of **homozygous** SNPs are extracted the same way as for clusters of heterozygous SNPs.
 Blocks with a high amount of homozygous SNPs will be considered as alternative allele blocks (i.e. `ALT`).
 Every region that is not a heterozygous SNP cluster nor a homozygous SNP cluster is considered a reference allele homozygous block (`REF`).

 ### Coverage trimming